THRA founders, from left: Dean LeMire, Mark Kinzly, Kevin Irwin, Joy Rucker, Charles Thibodeaux.

 Pamela Bryant is a native of Dallas, Texas.
 She is currently working on her Associates Degree in Business Administration at Austin Community College.
 She is also matriculating at Agape Christian Institute in preparation to be ordained in Christian ministry.

-Ms. Bryant was formally incarcerated, a woman in sustained recovery from substance use disorder, and a woman who had suffered the trauma and overcome the barriers and stigma of mental illness.
+Ms. Bryant was formerly incarcerated, a woman in sustained recovery from substance use disorder, and a woman who had suffered the trauma and overcome the barriers and stigma of mental illness.
 She has been working in the re-entry space for several years through a faith-based prison ministry that she founded in 2014 called Walking by Faith Ministry (WBFM) and through the prison ministry in her local church.

 Since her release from prison, Ms. Bryant has committed herself to be a responsible mother, sister and grandmother.
 Ms. Bryant is the primary caregiver to her two adult sisters who suffer from mental health issues, and is a caring and loving mother and grandmother, she models what it means to be a God-fearing woman and a responsible member of society.